GresuRaju/Github-Pilot/README.md

 **Q: Is my GitHub token safe?**
 Same as above.
 The token is stored locally and used only to call the official GitHub REST API on your behalf.

-**Q: Do I need to keep the backend running?**
-Yes.
-The FastAPI backend must be running at `localhost:8000` while you use the extension.
-The extension communicates with it for all AI processing.

 **Q: Can I use a different Gemini model?**
 The backend is configured for `gemini-2.5-flash`.
-You can change the model string in `backend/services/gemini.py` if you have access to other models.

 **Q: The FAB button doesn't appear on my profile — why?**
 Make sure you are on a page matching `github.com/<username>` (not a repo page).
 Also confirm the extension is enabled at `chrome://extensions` and that you are not browsing in Incognito mode without explicitly enabling the extension there.